-Mr. Lange has over 40 years of experience in automotive engineering, specializing in motor vehicle safety and public health.
+Mr. Lange has over 40 years of experience in automotive engineering, specializing in motor vehicle systems architectures, structures, safety, and public health.

 CREDENTIALS & PROFESSIONAL HONORS